-Though I’ve made my share of desserts and, most definitely, cupcakes, I haven’t had a lot of experience making tarts.
-Mostly because I’ve always found them a bit intimidating.
-However, they are also one of my favorite desserts and what I am drawn to in bakery and patisserie windows.
-They are so elegant and timeless!
+Though I’ve made my share of desserts and, most definitely, cupcakes, before culinary school I didn’t a lot of experience making homemade tarts.
+I’ve always been a bit intimidated by them in the past.
+With that said, I love how elegant and timeless they are!

-In an effort to practice some of my newly acquired skills and techniques, as well as share an actual recipe for those of you following along in my journey (thank you!), this weekend I decided to make these citrus and berry tartlettes once again, except this time in my run-of-the-mill, apartment kitchen.
+In an effort to practice some of my newly acquired skills and techniques and share a recipe with you, this past weekend I decided to make these citrus and berry tartlets in my standard apartment kitchen.

-To add my own little twist, I made two variations: a berry tartlette, filled with raspberries and strawberries, as well a more seasonal tart, filled with fresh grapefruit and orange segments!
+To add my own little twist, I made two variations: a berry tartlet filled with raspberries and strawberries, as well a seasonal citrus tartlet filled with fresh grapefruit and orange segments.